Understanding the Illegal Market for Personal Information_dark photo of hands typing on a keyboard

 Understanding the Illegal Market for Personal Information_personal info dsiplayed on a cybercriminals monitor

-Data breaches may allow hackers to gather much more than your username and password, so, establishing unique credentials alone may not keep all of your info secure.
-Any other info available in the breach may also become available; including your full name, birthdate and financial information.
-If you’ve ever uploaded your driver’s license or other documents into the system, they could access that too.
+Data breaches may allow hackers to gather much more than your username and password, so establishing unique credentials alone may not keep all of your info secure.
+Any other info available in the breach may also become available, including your full name, birth date, and financial information.
+If you’ve ever uploaded your driver’s license or other documents into the system, they could access that, too.
 To avoid unnecessary exposure, consider limiting the info that you provide to non-essential accounts and be selective about where you maintain accounts.
 Minimizing your quantity of digital accounts and limiting the information within each will help keep your data safe.

-Evaluating your exposure to past data breaches
+Evaluating your exposure to past data breaches.

 For example, you can check to see if your email address has been involved in a breach by using the “Have I Been Pwned” website.
 The system will let you know how many data breaches have involved your email.